knative/serving/docs/runtime-contract.md

 container SHOULD be collected and retained in a developer-accessible logging repository.
 (TODO:[docs#902](https://github.com/knative/docs/issues/902)).

-Within the container, pipes and file descriptors MAY be used to communicate between processes running in the same container.
+Within the container, pipes and file descriptors can be used to communicate between processes running in the same container.

 #### Dev symbolic links